2 Treatment and care planning

 2.13 Advise patients currently receiving long-term oxygen therapy not to adjust their oxygen flow rate, unless advised to by their healthcare professional.

-2.14 Advise patients currently receiving ambulatory oxygen not to start using it at rest or in their home.
+2.14 Advise patients currently receiving ambulatory oxygen to continue to use it as prescribed and not to start using it at rest.

 2.15 Do not routinely start prophylactic antibiotics to reduce risk from COVID‑19.